cheqd/product-docs/guides/anoncreds/revocation-registry-definition.md

 ### Constructing an AnonCred with this logic

-The AnonCreds construction below uses this logic to demonstrate how an application could derive the latest [Status List Entry](revocation-registry-entries.md) using the "`rev_reg_id`" since it shares the same root and would only require replacing "anonCredsRevocRegDef" with "anonCredsStatusListEntry".
+The AnonCreds construction below uses this logic to demonstrate how an application could derive the latest [Revocation Status List](revocation-status-list.md) using the "`rev_reg_id`" since it shares the same root and would only require replacing "anonCredsRevocRegDef" with "anonCredsStatusList".

 This is similar to how Hyperledger Indy uses composite strings to derive assoicated AnonCreds Objects from others.
 For example: